mco-gh/quizaic/docs/api-reference.md

 constructing, generating, operating, and playing online trivia quizzes.

 - A *player* participates in a *quiz*.
-- An *admin* constructs and operates a *quiz*.
+- A *quizmaster* organizes and runs a *quiz*.
-- A *question* is a multiple choice challenge with four possible answers.
+- A *sysadmin* manages the system.
-- A *quiz* is an interactive online competition containing a sequence of *questions*. *Quizzes* may be shared and reused. *Quizzes* are operated in one of two modes:
+- A *quiz* is an interactive online competition containing a sequence of multiple choice questions.
-  - synchronous - *players* answer each *question* in lock step
-  - asynchronous - *players* respond to *questions* on their own schedule
-- A *generator* generates a stream of *questions*.
+- A *generator* dynamically generates a *quiz*.

 ## Resources in general